stemlaur/stemlaur.github.io/blog/_posts/2021/03/2021-03-30-tech-hibern-hate.md

 ---

 * Known by everyone (hopefully as well by those who use JPA/Hibernate)
-* When a developer writes vanilla SQL:
+* When developers write vanilla SQL:
-  * He knows what is being done
+  * They know what is being done
-  * He can check missing indexes by doing an explain on the query
+  * They can check missing indexes by doing an explain on the query
-  * He can cache data by query
+  * They can cache data by query
-  * He does not require framework update of SQL
+  * They do not require framework update of SQL

 Let's stop using JPA/Hibernate in our projects when simple vanilla SQL can do the work.